volume-em/empanada-napari-docs/docs/tutorials/finetune_tutorial.rst

-Once you have finished making corrections, use the :ref:`Save finetune/training patches <save-patches>` module to save the flipbook images and their corresponding labels layer (middle right panel).
+Once you have finished making corrections, use the :ref:`Save finetune/training patches <save-patches>` module to save the flipbook images and their corresponding labels layer (right middle panel).

 Finetuning the model